SoftwareAG/cumulocity-agents-netcomm/README.md

 # Cumulocity Netcomm Agent #

-Cumulocity Netcomm Agent is a dedicated agent software for connecting the NetComm router to Cumulocity.
+Cumulocity NetComm Agent is a dedicated agent software for connecting the NetComm router to Cumulocity.

-### Supported Netcomm Device ###
+### Supported NetComm Device ###
 NTC-220 series

 For NTC-6200 and NTC-140W, move to [our NTC-6200 branch](https://bitbucket.org/m2m/cumulocity-agents-netcomm/src/NTC-6200/).